Anon-Planet/thgtoa/docs/code/develop.md

 ## Troubleshooting

 **`cairosvg` missing during MkDocs build**
 Install the imaging extras: `pip install "mkdocs-material[imaging]"`.
-This is required by the `social` plugin.
+Required by the `social` plugin.

 **`KeyError: 'JPEG'` in convert.py**
-Pillow needs libjpeg for RGB→PDF encoding.
-The script works around this by quantizing to palette mode before saving, so this error should not appear with the current code.
-If it does, reinstall Pillow after installing libjpeg: `sudo apt install libjpeg-dev && pip install --force-reinstall pillow`.
+Pillow needs libjpeg.
+Reinstall after installing the system lib: `sudo apt install libjpeg-dev && pip install --force-reinstall pillow`.

 **`qpdf: can't find PDF header`**
-An older version of `convert.py` tried to pass PNG files to qpdf.
-Make sure you are running the current version — qpdf only accepts PDF inputs to `--pages`.
+Ensure you are on the current version of `convert.py` — qpdf only accepts PDF inputs, not PNG.

 **GPG signing fails on CI with `No secret key`**
 The `GPG_PRIVATE_KEY` secret is missing or malformed.
-Re-export with `gpg --armor --export-secret-keys <fingerprint>` and paste the full block including the header and footer lines.
+Re-export with `gpg --armor --export-secret-keys <fingerprint>` and paste the full block including header and footer lines.

 **GPG signing fails with `Bad passphrase`**
 The `GPG_PASSPHRASE` secret has a trailing space or newline.
-Paste it again carefully with no surrounding whitespace.
+Paste it again with no surrounding whitespace.

 **`release.yml` fails on VirusTotal**
 The `VT_API_KEY` is missing, invalid, or over the rate limit (500 requests/day on the free tier).
-Check the secret and re-run the workflow after a few minutes.
+Check the secret and re-run after a few minutes.

+**`sign.yml` fails downloading PDF artifact**
+The `build_run_id` is wrong, or the artifact has expired (90-day retention).
+Trigger a new build and use the fresh run ID.

+**Changelog already contains version X** `update_changelog.py` will error if `MANUAL_VERSION` is set to a version already in the changelog.
+Choose the next version string.

-**Footnote warnings from MkDocs (`link '#fnref:N' has no anchor`)** A footnote definition `[^N]:` exists without a matching inline citation `[^N]` in the body text.
-Add the citation where it belongs in the guide, or remove the orphaned definition.
+**Footnote warnings from MkDocs (`link '#fnref:N' has no anchor`)** A footnote definition `[^N]:` exists without a matching inline citation.
+Add the citation or remove the orphaned definition.